-Explore Atlanta's iconic Piedmont Park on this popular, steady-pace 4-mile loop, running past Piedmont's most traversed spots and a few hidden gems.
+Explore Atlanta’s iconic Piedmont Park on this popular, steady-pace 4-mile loop, running past the park’s most scenic spots and a few hidden gems.

 Scenic skyline views.
 Sun-drenched grassy meadows.
 Shady groves of towering trees.
 And mile after mile of gently rolling paved trails that weave and loop through Piedmont Park’s beautifully diverse terrain, playgrounds, and hang-out areas.
 It’s no wonder that Piedmont Park is one of the city’s hotspots for running and fitness – and it’s long been on the top of our lists of best places to run in Atlanta.

 This mostly-paved, moderately hilly running route takes you many of the park’s historic areas, juxtaposed with many modern additions, like the Atlanta BeltLine Eastside Trail and state-of-the-art sports facilities.
 The park’s blend of old and new make the park an exciting place to visit – and a beautiful backdrop for a run in Midtown Atlanta.